Are you feeling overwhelmed with feelings of guilt, exhaustion and/or worry while caring for a loved one?

 Click here to hear me discuss the impact of being a caregiver.

 * Please note e-mail is not considered a secure way of communicating.
-To protect your privacy, please due not include any sensitive/private information about yourself.
+To protect your privacy, please do not include any sensitive/private information about yourself.

 The Site does not provide psychotherapy advice.
 The Site is intended only for use by individuals in search of general information of interest pertaining to caregiving, stress and related topics.
 Content is not intended to replace or serve as substitute for professional consultation or service.
 Contained observations and opinions should not be misconstrued as specific counseling advice.